 - there is at least one hectare of utilised agricultural land or;

-- there is less than one hectare of utilised agricultural land, but agricultural products are produced mainly for sale.
+- there is less than one hectare of utilised agricultural land and agricultural products are produced mainly for sale.

 Units where agricultural products are not produced but land is maintained in good agricultural and environmental condition are included as agricultural units from 2007.